Star Wars: The Rise of Skywalker: Plot

-They travel to Kijimi, where the droidsmith Babu Frik extracts the wayfinder's coordinates from C-3PO's memory.
-Rey senses Chewbacca is in fact alive and aboard a First Order Star Destroyer, so the group stages a rescue with the smuggler Zorii Bliss' help.
-Rey recovers the dagger but experiences repressed memories of her parents' deaths.
-Rey duels Kylo, who reveals that Palpatine is her paternal grandfather.
+The group travels to Kijimi, where the droidsmith Babu Frik extracts the wayfinder's coordinates from C-3PO's memory.
+Rey senses Chewbacca is in fact alive and aboard Ren's Star Destroyer, so the group stages a rescue with the help of the smuggler Zorii Bliss.
+Rey recovers the dagger and experiences repressed memories of her parents' deaths.
+Rey duels with Ren, who reveals that Palpatine is her grandfather.
 Foreseeing her power, Palpatine had ordered Ochi to find the young Rey, but her parents hid her on Jakku, prompting Ochi to kill them.
-General Hux saves Poe, Finn, and Chewbacca from execution, revealing himself as the spy.
-Rey and her friends escape, while Hux is executed by Allegiant General Pryde.
-The group flies the Falcon to the wayfinder's coordinates on a moon in the Endor system.
+Meanwhile, the First Order's General Hux saves Poe, Finn, and Chewbacca from execution, revealing himself as the spy.
+Rey and her friends escape, while Hux is killed by Allegiant General Pryde.

-They encounter renegade stormtroopers led by Jannah, whom they recruit to the Resistance.
-Rey retrieves the wayfinder from the wreckage of the second Death Star, (Note: As depicted in Return of the Jedi (1983)) but is confronted by Kylo, who destroys the wayfinder and duels her.
-In a dying act, Leia distracts Kylo through the Force, and Rey impales him.
-Sensing Leia's death and overcome by guilt, Rey heals Kylo and takes his TIE fighter to exile herself on Ahch-To.
-Meanwhile, Kylo converses with a memory of his father, Han Solo.
-He discards his lightsaber and reclaims his true identity as Ben Solo.
+The group follows the wayfinder's coordinates to a moon in the Endor system, where Rey locates the wayfinder in the wreckage of the second Death Star.
+(Note: As depicted in Return of the Jedi (1983)) She is confronted by Ren, who destroys the wayfinder and duels with her.
+In a dying act, Leia distracts Ren through the Force, and Rey impales him.
+Sensing Leia's death and overcome by guilt, Rey heals Ren and takes his TIE fighter to exile herself on Ahch-To.
+Meanwhile, Ren converses with a memory of his father, Han Solo, which motivates him to discard his lightsaber and reclaim his identity as Ben Solo.
 Palpatine deploys his fleet to draw Rey out and sends a Sith Star Destroyer to destroy Kijimi.
 On Ahch-To, Luke's Force spirit encourages Rey to face Palpatine and gives her Leia's lightsaber.
 Rey leaves for Exegol in Luke's X-wing fighter, using the wayfinder from Ben's ship.

-Rey transmits her coordinates to R2-D2, allowing the Resistance - now led by Poe and Finn - to follow her to Exegol, where she confronts Palpatine.
-Debilitated, he demands that she kill him in anger so his spirit can possess her body.
+Rey transmits her coordinates to R2-D2, allowing the Resistance—now led by Poe and Finn—to follow her to Exegol.
+She confronts a debilitated Palpatine, who demands that she kill him so his spirit can possess her body.
 The Resistance attacks Palpatine's forces, while Ben overpowers the Knights of Ren and joins Rey.
 Palpatine senses their power as "a dyad in the Force" and drains it to rejuvenate his body.
-Lando arrives with reinforcements from across the galaxy, including Zorii.
-Palpatine incapacitates Ben and attacks the Resistance fleet with Force lightning.
-Weakened, Rey hears the voices of past Jedi, who give her strength.
-Palpatine attacks her with lightning, but Rey deflects it using Luke and Leia's lightsabers, destroying him before dying herself.
-A fatally wounded Ben uses his remaining Force power to revive Rey and they kiss before he dies.
-The Resistance destroys Palpatine's remaining forces, while people across the galaxy rise up against the First Order.
+Palpatine wounds Ben and attacks the Resistance fleet with Force lightning.
+The spirits of deceased Jedi Knights reach out to Rey and place their power within her.
+Using both Luke and Leia's lightsabers, Rey deflects Palpatine's lightning onto him and he is destroyed, but the confrontation exhausts Rey.
+Ben uses his remaining Force power to revive her, and the two share a kiss before Ben dies.
+Meanwhile, Lando arrives with reinforcements from across the galaxy and Palpatine's remaining forces are destroyed.

-As the Resistance celebrates their victory, Rey visits Luke's abandoned homestead on Tatooine and buries Luke and Leia's lightsabers.
-A passerby asks her name; seeing Luke and Leia's Force spirits nearby, she responds, "Rey Skywalker".
+As the Resistance celebrates the fall of the First Order, Rey visits Luke's abandoned homestead on Tatooine (Note: As depicted in Star Wars (1977)) and buries Luke and Leia's lightsabers.
+A passerby asks her name; seeing Luke and Leia's Force spirits nearby, she responds, "Rey Skywalker."